peterhinch/micropython_ra8875/docs/GUI.md

  * `clip=True` By default lines too long to display are right clipped.
 If `False` is passed, word-wrap is attempted.
 If the line contains no spaces it will be wrapped at the right edge of the window.
+ * `repeat=True` Controls the behaviour of touch-based scrolling.
+By default a long press causes repeated scrolling. `False` requires a discrete press for each line movement.

 Methods:
  * `append` Args `s, ntrim=None` Append the string `s` to the display and